-While making music Morales was also earning her BFA in communication design from the University of North Texas.
-After graduation she spent four year working for a boutique studio.
+While making music, Morales also earned her BFA in communication design from the University of North Texas.
+After graduation, she spent four years working for a boutique studio.
 Craving more flexibility in her schedule, Morales transitioned to working freelance gigs.
 While graphic design was initially meant to fund musical aspirations, the field has become another joyful outlet for her creativity.

 “My parents are very creative and also very practical people,” Morales said.
 “They always told me, ‘We believe in you going after this thing (music), but you have to have a backup option.
 You have to have something that can pay the bills.’
 It’s good to have something you can depend on and enjoy doing.
 With design, I always try to do really colorful stuff that people will look at and just feel better in some ways.
 I’m a big believer in really bright colors changing moods and making us all feel like kids again.”

-On advice she’d share with girls aspiring to become performers, Morales believes it’s important to make the kind of work you love and not try to be what people want you to be.
+On advice she’d share with girls aspiring to become performers, Morales believes it’s essential to make the kind of work you love and not try to be what people want you to be.
 She also advises it’s important to learn how to accept criticism, a realization she had in design school.
-In the near future Morales plans to launch an online print shop for her design work.
+Morales plans to launch an online print shop for her design work soon.
 And while performing live music is currently a faraway dream, she is using the remainder of 2020 for songwriting and reflection.

 Images and illustrations provided by Claire Morales